EHRServer is a Clinical Data Management and Sharing Platform, compliant with the openEHR standard and based on open source software.

 To support new clinical documents and queries, no source code needs to be changed, nor the database schema needs to be changed.
 The EHRServer can be adapted to very different contexts, without changing the software.

 The main design concern of the EHRServer was to be compliant with the openEHR specifications, and use standard communication protocols and standard formats to move data in and out the EHRServer.
+It also allows to use SNOMED CT expressions to query and filter clinical data semantically.

 The use of standards, and a very well documented REST API, allows to integrate any application or system with the EHRServer in hours instead of weeks.
 The use of Archetypes and Operational Templates guarantee Semantic Interoperability between the EHRServer and any system that makes use of it's data.